ppotturi/adp-portal/app/plugins/adp-common/README.md

 # @internal/plugin-adp-common

-Welcome to the common package for the adp plugin!
+Common functionalities, types, and permissions for the ADP plugin, to be shared between adp and adp-backend.

 _This plugin was created through the Backstage CLI_